unisave-cloud/docs/facets.md

     .Done();
 ```

-> **Note:** Argumets have to match the declaration exactly (same count, same type).
+> **Note:** Arguments have to match the declaration exactly (same count, same type).

 <a name="return-value"></a>
 ### Return value

 Since the facet method is called in this unusual way, C# has no way of knowing the return type of the called method.
-You have to provide it as type parameter to the `Call<TReturn>(...)` method:
+You have to provide it as a type parameter to the `Call<TReturn>(...)` method:

 ```cs
 OnFacet<HomeFacet>